euoia/xolor/README.md

 **Combinations two colors:**

 Each of these functions returns a new xolor object based on a function of two colors.
+Xolor objects are never mutated by commands on them - all methods return new objects and are, consequently, chainable.

-**`xolorObject.opacity(topColor, opacity)`** - Returns the color that would show if `topColor` was over the `xolorObject`'s color with the given `opacity`.
+**`xolorObject.blend(topColor, opacity)`** - Returns the color that would show if `topColor` was over the `xolorObject`'s color with the given `opacity`.
 **`xolorObject.combine(otherColor)`** - Returns the two colors combined with a ximple XOR method.
 **`xolorObject.breed(otherColor)`** - Returns a xolor with random parts of each color.
 **`xolorObject.add(otherColor)`** - Returns the [additive mix](https://en.wikipedia.org/wiki/Additive_color) of the two colors.